whitneyburton/portfolios/students/1808-front/cole-vanacore/20180920-cole-vanacore-m1.md

 * [My Number Guesser](https://github.com/colev1/number-guesser)
 * [Number Guesser Assignment](http://frontend.turing.io/projects/number-guesser.html)

  The goal of this project was to build a game where the user guesses a number between 1 and 100.
 The user should be told if their guess is too high, too low, or accurate.
-Then, the user should be able to set a range for their guess.
+Then, the user should be able to set a range for their guess and geuss again.

 * [Instructor Feedback](https://github.com/turingschool/front-end-submissions-public/blob/master/1808/mod-1/number-guesser/cole-vanacore.md)